Our Services

 Published on: 2/24/2026

-Deep, constant bone pain that may worsen at night can stem from osteoporosis or stress fractures, vitamin D deficiency, autoimmune inflammation, infection, or less commonly cancer, and lasting symptoms should be assessed with a physical exam, imaging, and blood tests.
+Deep, constant bone pain that worsens at night may signal osteoporosis, stress fractures, vitamin D deficiency, autoimmune inflammation, infection, or, less commonly, cancer.
+Persistent symptoms warrant evaluation with a physical exam, imaging, and blood tests to identify the underlying cause.

 Your skeletal system is the internal framework of your body.
 It protects your organs, anchors your muscles, stores minerals like calcium, and continuously renews itself through a process called bone remodeling.
 When something disrupts that balance, pain can develop.